amm834/meow/README.md

 # meow

-`meow` is just a name because I haven no idea 💡 for repo name.
+`meow` is just a name because I have no idea -💡 for repo name.

 # Set Up